 Unlike Bootstrap 3, Foundation 5 & Pure CSS, Gumby Framework 2 is a not a mobile first but it is a responsive CSS framework.
 To download Gumby 2 and docs visit gumbyframework.com

-Frankly speaking I have not used PureCSS, in-fact it’s a new member in town and lightweight CSS framework which use the most popular yui libraries unlike Bootstrap 3 and foundation 5 which are built using LESS & SCSS.
+Frankly speaking, I have not used PureCSS, in-fact it’s a new member in town and lightweight CSS framework which use the most popular yui libraries unlike Bootstrap 3 and foundation 5 which are built using LESS & SCSS.
 PureCSS have already started creating the BUZZ with its simple and slick responsive grids system.
 To download PureCSS & docs visit purecss.io

-As the name suggest Skeleton is a lightweight responsive boilerplate based on a simple grid system, which provides a perfect foundation to build responsive website rapidly.
+As the name suggests Skeleton is a lightweight responsive boilerplate based on a simple grid system, which provides a perfect foundation to build responsive website rapidly.
 Skeleton is created by Dave Gamache a designer and developer working at medium.com, previously employed with Twitter.com.
 To download Skeleton & docs visit Getskeleton.com

 Every CSS Framework or Grid System has it own pros & cons, totally it depends on the size of project and the features required.
 I would always recommend using any of the CSS pre-processors like SASS, LESS or Stylus to create your own customized framework.

-In my next article we will be learning on how to create a 12 column flexible grid system using CSS.
-In meantime I would like you to share your experience of any CSS Framework or grid system that you use and it’s pros & Cons.
+In my next article, we will be learning on how to create a 12 column flexible grid system using CSS.
+In meantime, I would like you to share your experience of any CSS Framework or grid system that you use and it’s pros & Cons.